-- · a reputation for integrity, - · honesty and adherence to high ethical standards, - strong management experience, - current knowledge of and contacts in the Company's industry or other industries relevant to the Company's business, - · the ability and willingness to commit adequate time and attention to Board and Committee activities, and - the fit of the individual's skills and personality with those of other directors in building a Board that is effective, collegial, diverse, and responsive to the needs of the Company.
+- a reputation for integrity, - honesty and adherence to high ethical standards, - strong management experience, - current knowledge of and contacts in the Company's industry or other industries relevant to the Company's business, - the ability and willingness to commit adequate time and attention to Board and Committee activities, and - the fit of the individual's skills and personality with those of other directors in building a Board that is effective, collegial, diverse, and responsive to the needs of the Company.

 The Nominating and Corporate Governance Committee seeks a variety of occupational, educational, and personal backgrounds on the Board in order to obtain a range of viewpoints and perspectives and to enhance the diversity of the Board in such areas as professional experience, geography, race, gender, and ethnicity.
 While the Nominating and Corporate Governance Committee does not have a formal policy with respect to diversity, the Nominating and Corporate Governance Committee believes it is essential that Board members represent diverse viewpoints and backgrounds.
-The Nominating and Corporate Governance Committee believes it composition of the Board to assess the skills and experience that are currently represented on the Board, as well as the skills and experience its eaks in the Board as a whole and in individual directors as the Company's needs evolve and change over time, and to assess the effectiveness of efforts to pursue diversity.
-In identifying director candidates from time to time, the Nominating and Corporate Governance Committee may establish stockholders, and may from time to time engage a third-party search firm or Company resources.
+The Nominating and Corporate Governance Committee periodically evaluates the composition of the Board to assess the skills and experience that are currently represented on the Board, as well as the skills and experience that the Board will find valuable in the future, given the Company's current business and strategic plans.
+This periodic assessment enables the Board to update the skills and experience it seeks in the Board as a whole and in individual directors as the Company's needs evolve and change over time, and to assess the effectiveness of efforts to pursue diversity.
+In identifying director candidates from time to time, the Nominating and Corporate Governance Committee considers recommendations from Board members, management, and stockholders, and may from time to time engage a third-party search firm or Company resources.
 The Nominating and Corporate Governance Committee may establish specific skills and experience that it believes the Company should seek in order to constitute a balanced and effective board.